COVID-19 Research Grants Funder Statements

 - salaries of staff employed on your grant

 - stipends for PhD studentships.

-If your grant is due to end in 2021, we will provide an additional three month's funding to pay for:
+If your grant was due to end in 2021, we provided an additional three months' funding to pay for:

 - your salary if you're the lead applicant and you currently receive a salary from Wellcome

 - salaries of staff employed on your grant